Gmail

-At its launch in 2004, Gmail provided a storage capacity of one gigabyte per user, which was significantly higher than its competitors offered at the time.
-Today, the service comes with 15 gigabytes of storage, which is divided among other Google services, such as Google Drive, and Google Photos.
-Users can receive emails up to 50 megabytes in size, including attachments, while they can send emails up to 25 megabytes.
-In order to send larger files, users can insert files from Google Drive into the message.
-Gmail has a search-oriented interface and a "conversation view" similar to an Internet forum.
+The service includes 15 gigabytes of storage for free for individual users, which includes any use by other Google services such as Google Drive and Google Photos; the limit can be increased via a paid subscription to Google One.
+Users can receive emails up to 50 megabytes in size, including attachments, and can send emails up to 25 megabytes in size.
+Gmail supports integration with Google Drive, allowing for larger attachments.
+The Gmail interface has a search engine and supports a "conversation view" similar to an Internet forum.
 The service is notable among website developers for its early adoption of Ajax.